stevexyz/uLLM_Z80/TRAINING.md

 - Not enough training variety
 - Try more epochs
 - Check for class imbalance in responses

+**Class imbalance causes default behavior.** If 60% of your training data has the same response, the model learns to output that response when uncertain.
+Small models are especially prone to this - they lack capacity to learn nuanced decision boundaries, so they fall back to the statistical majority.

+Fix: count your response distribution and balance before training.
+Aim for roughly equal representation of each response class, or at least no class dominating above 40%.

+### Similar inputs produce same output

+Trigram hashing with 128 buckets means long similar phrases collide.
+For example, "bigger than elephant" and "smaller than elephant" share most trigrams - the distinguishing "big"/"sma" signal gets drowned out.

+**Short distinctive phrases work best.** Single keywords or 2-3 word phrases with unique character patterns.
+Long sentences with subtle differences will confuse the model.

 ### .COM file too big